thorek/gama/libs/doc/permissions.md

 }
 ```

-This is now exactly the syntax of the typesQuery filter, therefore decoupled from the actual datastore implementation.
 A more complex example - that could not be implemented via default filter syntax would be if the user should be allowed to read and update cars of all asigned brands or every other car that has a higher mileage than `100,000`.
 A filter cannot do that.
 The MongoDB expression for this requirement would look like this:

 ```typescript
 permissions: {